sophie-26/GlobeTrotter/README.txt

 allowed me to define routes.
 The backend is responsible for serving trivia questions and processing the results of each game session.

-I also used MongoDB to store trivia questions and high scores.
-I used Mongoose to fetch questions of a specific difficulty level and to save user scores at the end of each game session.

-Lastly, LocalStorage is utilized on the frontend to store high scores between user sessions.
+LocalStorage is utilized on the frontend to store high scores between user sessions.

 ### Reflection: